Me in my saintlier moments...

 Periodically I have been commissioned to create artwork for memorials.
 When possible I bring the attendees into the creation as part of their ceremony.
 It is a profoundly therapeutic act to create beauty in the midst of sorrow.

 This led to a program called 'Living Altars', which takes the same approach as Spirit Altars, but is focused on creating an altar to oneself.
-It is about self-appreciation, self-acceptance, self-love, while supporting personal development that will likely arise.
+It is about self-appreciation, self-acceptance, self-love, while supporting the personal development that will likely arise.

-One day when communicating with someone about the Living Altars program, I learned that her daughter had died about a half year prior.
+One day when communicating with someone about the Living Altars program, I learned that her adult daughter had died about a half year prior.
 I realized that the program I had been working on could not meet where she was in life at that moment.
 I immediately saw how the program could be altered to support her circumstance.
-The feedback was tremendous- you can read her thoughts in the testimonials on the header page.
+The feedback was tremendous- you can read her thoughts in the testimonials on the home page.

 A commissioned artwork made from poured colored sand- swept up almost immediately after it was completed.